yquemener/ModelKeynes/README.md

 ModelKeynes
 ===========

-Multi-agent economical simulation that strives to display emergent properties of a Keynes
+Multi-agent economical simulation that strives to display emergent properties of a Keynesian model.